MatinH2004/LS_Core_Curriculum/RB_110/RB119_Assessment_Prep/02_Resources/practice_test.md

 puts a
 ```

+On line 1, local variable `a` is initialized to the integer object `7`.
+On lines 3 to 5, the `my_value` method is defined taking a parameter, `b`.
+On line 7, the `my_value` method is called an `a` is passed into the method.
+Within the method, `a` is bound to method parameter `b`.
+On line 4, `b` is reassigned to the return value of `Integer#+` method called on `a` and `a` is passed as an argument.
+This raises the NameError exception, due to `a` not being visible at the method-level scope.
+The program stops executing here, and any code further is not ran.

 ### 17. The output of the code below tells you that you have around $70.
 However it should be $238.

 ```ruby